 Get the latest on events, ideas and ways to go all out in Columbus, Georgia!

 July 26, 2017

 Market Days on Broadway

-Every Saturday morning, Columbus holds a special event called Market Days.
+Every Saturday morning from March-November, Columbus holds a special event called Market Days.
 The event takes place on one of the main hot spots, Broadway – in an area fondly referred to as Uptown Columbus.

 A local treasure, Market Days is worth waking up early to experience.
 Locals and visitors alike venture out to Broadway in the early morning, where they’re greeted by over 200 vendors set up along the sidewalk selling more homemade goods than you can imagine!
 Organic produce, breads, salsas, soaps, décor, jewelry, dog treats, and more fill the tables in front of the proud, hard-working locals who arrive as early as 7 AM to start setting up shop.

 Last Saturday when I arrived, it was nearly 10 AM, and I was in dire need of a freshly roasted cup of coffee from Iron Bank Coffee Shop.
 Broadway looked like it had the night before when I was out on the town – more like a big city buzzing with people and pets than a small, southern Georgia town.
 While I initially came just to get a cup of coffee and observe, I quickly recognized the quality of wares around me – some items I simply couldn’t live without!

 A red velvet cupcake, tacos, Georgia peaches, golden milk – these are the items I guiltlessly consumed, tapas-style, during the 2 hours ventured up and down Broadway.
 I also loaded up on items to bring home for future dishes and homemade treats for my dog.
 The vendors were so inviting, and the items they had grown, made or created themselves deserve nothing less than 5 stars.
 Make sure you come hungry – you’ll regret it if you don’t!